 Rebuilding Tertiary Education

-The Afghanistan University Support and Workforce Development Program (USWDP) funded by USAID and implemented by FHI 360 uses cross-border university partnerships to strengthen the market-orientation of degree programs and build the capacity of teaching faculty at 11 Afghan universities.
-Thomas Qais Osso-Faqiri, USWDP Senior Manager for University Partnerships, presented research conducted by Dr. Elisabeth Wilson, Monitoring & Evaluation and Communications Advisor for the project.
-Wilson’s research provided evidence that understanding motivations of administrators and faculty members to participate in partnerships and having functional communication strategies are both critical to partnership success–the same as in non-conflict settings.
+The Afghanistan University Support and Workforce Development Program (USWDP) funded by USAID and implemented by FHI360 uses cross-border university partnerships to strengthen the market-orientation of degree programs and build the capacity of teaching faculty at 11 Afghan universities.
+Thomas Qais Osso-Faqiri, USWDP senior manager for University Partnerships, presented research conducted by Dr. Elisabeth Wilson, monitoring & evaluation and communications advisor for the project.
+Wilson’s research provided evidence that understanding motivations of administrators and faculty members to participate in partnerships and having functional communication strategies are both critical to partnership success—the same as in non-conflict settings.
 Due to security concerns in Afghanistan, and the significant costs and complex logistics of meeting in third-country locations, university partners have had few opportunities to work side-by-side.
 This has made it difficult to tailor degree programs to the Afghan context and understand in what areas faculty members need technical support.
 Another challenge raised in the research presentation was the barriers faced by female faculty members and students that prevent them from participating in university activities.
-Not only are cultural norms that undervalue the role of females a hindrance, but also are the dangers to which women are exposed when working outside the home.
+Not only are cultural norms that undervalue the role of females a hindrance, but there are also dangers to which women are exposed when working outside the home.
 The speed, quality, and viability of the cross-border partnerships are concerns as the program enters its final years of implementation.
 Whether there is political will and budget to continue what these partnerships have initiated to strengthen the higher education system in Afghanistan is unclear.
 Rebuilding a system of education that is relevant to national context is a long-term endeavor.
 This research showed that working in an unstable environment adds to the level of difficulty.

 Peacebuilding through Higher Education

-Spanning over five decades, Colombia’s armed conflict with the Fuerzas Armadas Revolucionarias de Colombia, Ejército del Pueblo (FARC-EP) was the oldest running conflict in South America and one of the oldest in the world.
+Spanning more than five decades, Colombia’s armed conflict with the Fuerzas Armadas Revolucionarias de Colombia, Ejército del Pueblo (FARC-EP) was the oldest running conflict in South America and one of the oldest in the world.
 After more than four years of negotiation, the Colombian Government and the FARC reached a peace agreement in September 2016.
-The main conclusions from the negotiation were condensed in a document crafted jointly by the negotiation teams from both parties, entitled Acuerdo Final para la Terminación del Conflicto y la Construcción de una Paz Estable y Duradera (Final Agreement for Ending the Conflict and Building a Stable and Durable Peace here in after: Final Agreement).
-Dr. Iván Pacheco, Research Fellow at the Boston College Center for International Higher Education and higher education consultant, presented a lively discussion of Colombian policy and the university role in peace.
+The main conclusions from the negotiation were condensed in a document crafted jointly by the negotiation teams from both parties, entitled Acuerdo Final para la Terminación del Conflicto y la Construcción de una Paz Estable y Duradera (Final Agreement for Ending the Conflict and Building a Stable and Durable Peace, herein after: Final Agreement).
+Dr. Iván Pacheco, research fellow at the Boston College Center for International Higher Education and a higher education consultant, presented a discussion of Colombian policy and the university's role in peace.
 He concluded that the agreement acknowledged the importance of higher education in peacebuilding for the country.
-However, it takes a conservative approach mostly based on the tradition functions of higher education (such as teaching and research), but ignoring other functions such as those related to economic development.
+However, it takes a conservative approach mostly based on the traditional functions of higher education (such as teaching and research), but ignoring other functions such as those related to economic development.
 In contrast, some higher education institutions (universities and non-universities) have asserted their own agency and participated in peacebuilding at the local and national levels.